lorenzosinisi/exkontist/README.md

 **Client for Kontist APIs**

+## NOTE

+Nothing in this repo is provided or linked to http://kontist.com, this is an independent repository that is just using their API.
+Use at your own risk.

 ## Login

 Login to get a Bearer token which has to be passed for each subsequent request